Fast Nonblocking Persistence for Concurrent Data Structures: Introduction

 Section~\ref{sec:related} of this paper surveys both bespoke persistent data structures and general-purpose systems.
 Most of these structures and systems ensure that execution is \emph{durably linearizable}~\cite{izraelevitz-disc-2016}: not only will every operation linearize (appear to occur atomically) sometime between its call and return; each will also \emph{persist} (reach a state in which it will survive a crash) before returning, and the persistence order will match the linearization order.
 To ensure this agreement between linearization and persistence, most existing work relies on locks to update the data structure and an undo or redo log together, atomically.

-Unfortunately, strict durable linearizability forces expensive write-back and fence instructions onto the critical path (and into the latency) of every operation.
-A few data structures---notably, the \dali\ hash table of Nawab et al.~\cite{nawab-disc-2017} and the InCLL MassTree of Cohen et al.~\cite{cohen-asplos-2019}---reduce the cost of instrumentation by supporting only a relaxed, \emph{buffered} variant~\cite{izraelevitz-disc-2016} of durable linearizability.
+Unfortunately, strict durable linearizability forces expensive write-back and fence instructions onto the critical path of every operation.
+A few data structures---e.g., the \dali\ hash table of Nawab et al.~\cite{nawab-disc-2017} and the InCLL MassTree of Cohen et al.~\cite{cohen-asplos-2019}---reduce the cost of instrumentation by supporting only a relaxed, \emph{buffered} variant~\cite{izraelevitz-disc-2016} of durable linearizability.
 Nawab et al.\ dub the implementation technique \emph{periodic persistence}.
 In the wake of post-crash recovery, a buffered durably linearizable structure is guaranteed to reflect some prefix of the pre-crash linearization order---but with the possibility that recent updates may be lost.

 Independently, some data structures---notably, the B-tree variants of Yang et al.~\cite{yang-fast-2015}, Oukid et al.~\cite{oukid-sigmod-2016}, and Chen et al.~\cite{chen-vldb-2020}, and the hash set of Zuriel et al.~\cite{zuriel-oopsla-2019}---reduce the overhead of persistence by writing back and fencing only the data required to rebuild a semantically equivalent structure during post-crash recovery.
 A mapping, for example, need only persist a pile of key-value pairs.
 Index structures, which serve only to increase performance, can be kept in faster, volatile memory.